josedelrey/seg2gis/README.md

 | `--epsilon_ratio` | `0.002` | Simplification tolerance as a fraction of contour perimeter |
 | `--vector_min_area` | `150` | Minimum exported polygon area in squared CRS units |

-Vector-area filtering requires a projected CRS; the area is in square metres only when the CRS uses metres.
-For geographic-coordinate rasters, reproject or use `--vector_min_area 0` to disable this filter.
+Vector-area filtering uses squared units of a projected CRS, such as square metres.
+For geographic-coordinate rasters, reproject or set `--vector_min_area 0`.

-The supplied settings and reported scores are specific to INRIA.
-For other regions or image resolutions, validate the model and retune post-processing;
+The defaults are tuned for INRIA imagery.
+For a new region or resolution, evaluate a representative sample and adjust the model and post-processing settings.
-retraining may be needed.
-Inference does not require the INRIA directory layout.

 ## INRIA experiments